Hal & Harper

-Hal & Harper is a 2025 American comedy drama television series created, written, and directed by Cooper Raiff and starring Raiff, Lili Reinhart, Betty Gilpin, and Mark Ruffalo.
+Hal & Harper is an American comedy-drama television miniseries created, written, and directed by Cooper Raiff and starring Raiff, Lili Reinhart, Betty Gilpin, and Mark Ruffalo.

-The series had its world premiere at the 2025 Sundance Film Festival on January 26, 2025.
-All episodes were released in Australia on Stan on June 26, followed by a global premiere by Mubi on October 19.
+The series had its world premiere at the Sundance Film Festival on January 26, 2025.
+All episodes were released in Australia on Stan on June 26.
+The series then began streaming on Mubi in the United States, Latin America, and France on October 19.

 Premise

-Speaking in 2020, Raiff described the plot as following two siblings and their single dad who is making them grow up too fast.
+Speaking in 2020, Raiff described the plot as following two siblings and their single father who is making them grow up too fast.
 With that in mind, the 7-year old and 9-year-old characters would be cast with adult actors.